 Integrative Psychotherapy combines elements of Analytical and Psychodynamic Psychotherapy, Cognitive Behaviour Therapy (CBT), Gestalt, Body Psychotherapy into one cohesive and highly effective mode of working - it is a Relational approach - centred in this unique space between Client and Therapist.

 I also have a practise specialising in Integrative Coaching for Corporate Clients

 I am now offering Supervision to qualified and traineee psychotherapists and counsellors.

-My practice is a North London practice based in North Finchley, North London and is within easy reach of Camden, Belsize Park, Highgate, Muswell Hill, Golders Green, Cricklewood, Willesden, Islington, Hendon, Stoke Newington and Finchley although clients come from much further afield.
+My practice is a North London practice based in Highgate, North London and is within easy reach of Camden, Belsize Park, Hampstead, Muswell Hill, Golders Green, Cricklewood, Willesden, Islington, Hendon, Stoke Newington and Finchley although clients come from much further afield.